NeoGranular/lanyon/_posts/2017-01-08-martial-god-chapter-02-01.md

 Fifteen years old, ninth layer expert......how the hell has this guy actually cultivated?

 At this moment, a thought appeared in his mind.
-Perhaps, it would have been better the second brother has killed this guy a year ago in the mountain forest.
+Perhaps, it would have been better if the second brother has killed this guy a year ago in the mountain forest.
 If this guy is allowed a few more years, what state would this guy end up maturing to?

 In the future Tai Cang county, could Xu family maintain their existence?